- Application Fee

 The Graduate School requires submission of test scores from the Graduate Record Examination (GRE) or other appropriate standardized national exams (e.g., GMAT, PCAT, Miller Analogies).
 These standardized exams are indicators of how well an applicant can handle graduate coursework.

-GRE scores are required for most programs in the College of Community and Public Affairs, the Decker School of Nursing, the Harpur College of Arts and Sciences, and the Thomas J. Watson School of Engineering and Applied Science.
+GRE scores are required for most programs in the Harpur College of Arts and Sciences and the Thomas J. Watson College of Engineering and Applied Science.
 Some programs may allow students to substitute GMAT scores for GRE scores.
 Students must submit scores from an exam taken within the last 5 years, as the testing agency considers only scores less than 5 years old to be valid.
 Departments who require the GRE Subject Test generally specify this on their websites.
 Applicants for admission to the School of Management should submit GMAT scores.
 Applicants for admission to the PharmD program in the School of Pharmacy and Pharmaceutical Sciences should submit PCAT scores.

 Departments/programs that want to waive test scores for individual applicants should request a waiver from the Graduate School and provide appropriate rationale for the waiver (e.g., applicant has already taken graduate courses and done well, thus demonstrating the ability to handle graduate coursework).

 Application deadlines vary by program and across fall and spring semesters.
 The Graduate School's online program descriptions provide the specific deadlines for each program.
 A comprehensive list of deadlines is available in the Application Deadlines section of the Graduate School website.
 Program staff members should contact the Assistant Dean in the Graduate School to provide or update the precise deadlines for their programs.

 Applicants admitted as degree (matriculated) students may be placed in one of the following categories: